adaybujeda/crm-service-api/docs/docker.md

 [Postman collection](crm-service-api.postman.json) to test the resources locally

 ## Running with MySQL
-I have tested the application against a `MySQL` server using Docker.
+I have tested the application against a MySQL server using Docker.
 The JDBC drivers are already configured in the Maven POM.

 ### Running MySQL and crm-service in Docker
 * Build the `crm-service`, follow the steps above
 * `docker network create crm-network`
 * `docker run --name crm-mysql --network crm-network --network-alias mysql -e MYSQL_ROOT_PASSWORD=changeme -d mysql:8`
+* Wait for the server to start up: `docker logs -f crm-mysql`
 * `docker run --name crm-service --network crm-network --env-file docker/mysql.env -d -p 8080:8080 crm-service`

 ### Testing locally using MySQL server
-Start MySQL with `root` password `changeme`:
+Start MySQL with `root` password `changeme` on port `3306`:
 `docker run --name crm-mysql -e MYSQL_ROOT_PASSWORD=changeme -d -p 3306:3306 mysql:8`

 Wait until the server starts up.
 `docker logs -f crm-mysql`

 Set the following environment variables in your IDE or shell to connect to MySQL: